 Alfond Leaders

-Maine residents working in a STEM occupation at an eligible Maine-based employer may be eligible for the Alfond Leaders Maine student loan assistance program.
+Maine residents with STEM majors who choose to work at an eligible employer in Maine may qualify for the Alfond Leaders Maine student loan assistance program.
 Eligible candidates can get up to half of their loan balance forgiven — up to $60,000.
 Undergraduate, graduate and refinanced loans are eligible for this program.
 Parent loans don’t qualify.

 Federal student loan forgiveness programs